hashicorp/terraform-provider-aws/website/docs/r/appstream_image_builder.html.markdown

 * `id` - The unique identifier (ID) of the appstream image builder.
 * `arn` - The Amazon Resource Name (ARN) of the appstream image builder.
 * `state` - The state of the image builder.
+* `created_time` -  The date and time, in UTC and extended RFC 3339 format, when the image builder was created.